About the Clinic

-“In clinical practice Bio-energetic Medicine offers the possibility of more economical and more effective diagnosis and non-invasive therapies for medical problems including those considered infractible (violating the body) or recalcitrant (non-responsive) to conventional treatment.”
+“In clinical practice, Bio-energetic Medicine offers the possibility of more economical and more effective diagnosis and non-invasive therapies for medical problems including those considered intractable (violating the body) or recalcitrant (non-responsive) to conventional treatment.”

 National Institute of Health Panel Report, January 14, 1993

-*The information on these documents available on the Alpine Clinic Web site are not intended take the place of a consultation with a licensed physician.
-These are strictly intended for educational purposes, and should not be used to diagnose, cure, prescribe or treat any specific disease.
+*The information on these documents available on the Alpine Clinic web site is not intended to take the place of a consultation with a licensed physician.
+It is strictly intended for educational purposes, and should not be used to diagnose, cure, prescribe or treat any specific disease.